EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/running-l1-clients.rst

 :guilabel:`Teku` is a full Consensus Layer client written in Java.

 .. csv-table::
-  :header: Systemd Service, Home Directory, Config File, Default TCP/UDP Port
+  :header: Systemd Services , Home Directory, Config File, Default TCP/UDP Port

-  `teku`, `/home/ethereum/.teku/data_teku`, `/etc/ethereum/teku.conf`, `9000`
+  `teku-beacon teku-validator`, `/home/ethereum/.teku/beacon /home/ethereum/.teku/validator`, `/etc/ethereum/teku-beacon.conf /etc/ethereum/teku-validator.conf`, `9000`

 1.- Port forwarding

 You need to open the 9000 port (both UDP and TCP)

-2.- Start the Beacon Chain and the Validator
+2.- Start the beacon chain

-Copy and paste your Ethereum Address for receiving through the fee recipient flag:
+Under the ethereum account, run:

 .. prompt:: bash $

-  sudo sed -i 's/changeme/$YOUR_ETH_ADDRESS' /etc/ethereum/teku.conf

-  For instance, your command should look like this:

-.. prompt:: bash $

-  sudo sed -i 's/changeme/0xddd33DF1c333ad7CB5716B666cA26BC24569ee22/' /etc/ethereum/teku.conf
+  sudo systemctl start teku-beacon

 The Teku beacon chain is now started.
 Wait for it to get in sync.
 Choose an Execution Layer client and start it.